Charlotte Water Quality at a Glance

 Disinfection Byproducts

-Source: Form when chloramines react with naturally occurring organic matter in Lake Norman and Mountain Island Lake
+Source: Chloramines react with naturally occurring organic matter in Lake Norman and Mountain Island Lake, forming trihalomethanes (TTHMs) and haloacetic acids (HAAs) throughout the distribution system.

 Please read – our information